Xinck7/BaseRepoGitHub/README.md

 For support:
-If there are any issues you'd like to report, contact Nick or H2O Leaders to contact me if you don't have my information
+If there are any issues you'd like to report, contact myself (Nick) or H2O Leaders to contact me if you don't have my information